 Most of the Pacific cod harvested in Southeast Alaska are taken by longline gear in the NSEI Subdistrict during the winter months.
-For Central Region Pacific cod fisheries, pots have been the dominant gear in Cook Inlet (CI) and longline gear the dominant gear in recent Prince William Sound (PWS) fisheries.
-Pot gear is still the dominant gear during the state-waters season in CI, longline is not a legal gear type for this fishery, and longline gear is dominant during the parallel fishery.
-Total harvest in the CI parallel fishery doubled from 2014 to 2015 and in 2015 was at the highest level since 1999.
-In the most recent 5 parallel seasons in CI, longline took the largest percentage in 2015 at 81% of the harvest.
-Harvest in the CI state-waters was the highest since 2012.
-The total harvest during the PWS parallel fishery from 2002 to 2008 was at low levels, picked up in the next 6 years and jumped dramatically from 2011 to 2012 and then again in 2013; the largest increase occurred from 2014 to 2015 when the harvest increased more than fourfold.
-The PWS state-waters season had the lowest Pacific cod harvest since 2008, the year prior to longline becoming a legal gear type in the fishery, however, this was mainly due to an extended parallel season.
-In PWS, longline gear has taken over 99% of the total harvest during the past five seasons.
+For Central Region Pacific cod fisheries, pots have been the dominant gear in Cook Inlet Area (CI) and longline gear the dominant gear in recent Prince William Sound Area (PWS) fisheries.
 In 2014 in the Westward Region parallel Pacific cod fisheries, pot gear vessels take over 70% of the total harvest, with the remainder divided between trawl, jig, and longline gear.
 Pot and jig gear are the only legal gear types during state-waters fisheries in the Kodiak, Chignik, and South Alaska Peninsula Areas.
 Pot gear vessels take approximately 75% of the total Pacific cod catch annually.
 In the Aleutian Islands trawl gear took 24% of the harvest and pot gear took 76%.
 Trawl and pot gear were used only during the A season.
 There was no harvest in the B season.

 Prior to 1993 much of the cod taken in Southeast Alaska commercial fisheries was utilized as bait in fisheries for other species.
 In recent years in Southeast Alaska the Pacific cod harvest has been largely sold for human consumption.
-In 2015, 9% of the Pacific cod catch was recorded as being used for bait.
+In 2016, 9% of the Pacific cod catch was recorded as being used for bait.
 In other areas of the state, Pacific cod are harvested in both state and federal waters and utilized primarily as food fish.
-A total of 424 mt of Pacific cod were harvested in Southeast state-managed (internal waters) fisheries during 2015 with 396 mt harvested from the directed fishery.
+A total of 290 mt of Pacific cod were harvested in Southeast state-managed (internal waters) fisheries during 2016 with 257 mt harvested from the directed fishery.